dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 Delete an application from DBOS Cloud.
 If run in an application root directory with no application name provided, delete the local application.

 By default, this command does not drop your application's database.
-You can use the `--dropdb` parameter to drop your application's database (not the Postgres instance) and deleting all application data.
+You can use the `--dropdb` parameter to drop your application's database (not the Postgres instance) and delete all application data.
 To destroy the previously-provisioned Postgres instance, please use [`npx dbos-cloud db destroy`](#npx-dbos-cloud-db-destroy).

 ---